 We all have our bugout backpacks stored and ready for the off, whether it’s for the first 72 hours, or longer, with everything tailored for our individual needs.
-We have food, a means to stock the larder, first aid, medicines, water, and more, and, of course, a tent.
+We have food, a means to stock the larder, first aid, medicines, water, and more, and, of course, a tent – all ready to set up camp.
 Portable, versatile and available in different price bands, a tent is the quintessential choice of shelter.
 But with so many types on the market, what’s the best for when the SHTF.

 What to Consider when Buying a Tent